 If you do not want to drink alcohol, or if you do not drink, we respect and support your decision - this may not be a helpful article for you.

 We offer strong opinions and guidelines for those of you who may consider having a cocktail at some point after your bariatric surgery.
 We have always felt that it's important to have open and honest discussions about drinking, so folks know what to expect, are able to handle themselves and always remain safe.

 Let's Get Real

 'Just Say No' or extreme warnings of alcoholism do not work - it is better that we have an adult level of conversation with the understanding that a moderate percentage of us are going to have an alcoholic beverage at some point.
 Not everyone has deep seated emotional issues or is at risk for 'transfer addiction'.
 The fact is that there is just a slightly higher rate of alcoholism in the bariatric population than in a similar non bariatric population.
-That is not to be ignored, but not everyone who has bariatric surgery becomes an alcoholic, after surgery emulates real life.
+That is not to be ignored, but not everyone who has bariatric surgery becomes an alcoholic, as life after surgery emulates real life.

 Surgery less than a year ago?
 THE ANSWER IS NO!
 Done.

 If you have had your Sleeve or RNY or Lap Band surgery less than a year ago: No Alcohol - No Further Discussion.
 Your liver and organs are under great stress in this first year due to the massive amount of weight lost.
 Waste materials from fat metabolization are being processed by the liver, which is why you should not add alcohol to this detox.
 Your surgeon or medical professional will confirm this.
 You have your entire life ahead of you - just don't drink that first year.
 Some surgeons are 'allowing' alcohol at six months and that's fine if that is the sentiment of your team.
 We stick to one year as that is of the majority.